 - Salt & pepper to taste

 - Cut the last inch from each stalk of asparagus and discard.
 Spread stalks out on prepared baking sheet.
 Drizzle with olive oil, using a pastry brush to coat each stalk, or simply turning the stalks over with a fork until they are well coated.
-Sprinkle with cheese and lemon zest, and then season with salt & pepper.
+Sprinkle with garlic, cheese and lemon zest, and then season with salt & pepper.

 - Bake for 10-13 minutes, until tops of the asparagus start to turn crisp and stalks are bright green.
 They should be tender through.
 Serve hot, with lemon slices for garnish.